-The biggest advantage of a T-money card is its easy portability and discount benefits.
-The base transit fare for a T-money card user is KRW 1,250 versus the

-KRW 1,350 cash fare.
+The base transit fare for a T-money card user is KRW 1,250 versus the KRW 1,350 cash fare.
 T-money users can also save more money by benefiting from a fare discount for transfers.
 Transportation card can be used for taxi fare as well.